abourdon/powerapi-akka/sensors/sensor-disk-proc/README.md

 ## Configuration part

-To provide CPU information, this module has to know the URL of the process io file, basically `file:///proc/%?/io`, where `%?` is at runtime replaced by the _Process IDentifier_, or PID.
+To provide disk information, this module has to know the URL of the process io file, basically `file:///proc/%?/io`, where `%?` is at runtime replaced by the _Process IDentifier_, or PID.

 For example:
 ```